JenieX/web-development-with-jonas/html-css-course/03-css-layouts/flexbox/README.md

 ## `flex-basis` [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis)

-The flex-basis CSS property sets the initial main size of a flex item.
+The `flex-basis` CSS property sets the initial main size of a flex item.
 It sets the size of the content box unless otherwise set with box-sizing.

-The flex-basis property is specified as either the keyword ~~`content`~~ `auto` (default) or a <'width'>.
+The `flex-basis` property is specified as either the keyword ~~`content`~~ `auto` (default) or a <'width'>.

+#### Notes

+- When we want to size flex items, and in particular the `width`, then we usually do not use the `width` property, but instead we use `flex-basis`.
-Note: In case both flex-basis (other than auto) and width (or height in case of flex-direction: column) are set for an element, flex-basis has priority.
+- In case both `flex-basis` (other than auto) and width (or height in case of flex-direction: column) are set for an element, **`flex-basis` has priority**.
+- In case of `flex-grow` is enabled for all flex items with the same value, and these items have different width (or height in case of `flex-direction: column;`), there are two possibilities:
+  - If `flex-basis` is set on these flex items with the same value, they will grow equally.
+  - If not, they will grow according to their width (or height in case of `flex-direction: column;`).

 ## `flex` [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/flex)